-ART 329 Computer Art I (3) 1.
+ART 329 Computer Art I (3) i.
 Basic introduction to the computer as a visual tool for the artist.
 Design, layout, and typography using the micro computer with a variety of graphics and word processing software.
-Prerequisites: none.
-Open to art majors only, others as space permits with permission of the instructor.
+Prerequisite: Declared major in the Commercial Art Program.

 ART 330 Computer Art II (3) i.
 Advanced techniques using commercially prepared graphics software with emphasis on merging programs to combine text and images.
-Prerequisite: successful completion of Computer Graphics I with a grade of "C" or better.
-Open to art majors only, others as space permits with permission of instructor.
+Introduction to desktop publishing, Prerequisite: successful completion of Art 329 with a grade of "C" or better.